jadenkhuu/read-23/README.md

 Usage
 -----

+##### Installation

-Install dependencies by navigating to the app folder in the terminal and running:
+To begin, install dependencies by navigating to the app folder in the terminal and running:

 ```
 npm install